This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 BEIS’ proposals reflect an increasing worldwide focus and reliance on climate and ESG-related reporting.
 Earlier this month, the US Securities and Exchange Commission announced the creation of a climate and ESG task force to develop initiatives to identify any material gaps or misstatements in issuers’ disclosure of climate risks and to identify disclosure and compliance issues relating to investment advisers’ and funds’ ESG strategies.
 Similarly, the IFRS Foundation has taken further steps towards a global convergence, with the announcement on 22 March of a working group to undertake technical preparation for a potential international sustainability reporting standards board, and publication in December 2020 of a TCFD reporting prototype.

-The EU is also developing a range of sustainability disclosure requirements, as detailed here.
+The EU is also developing a range of sustainability disclosure requirements.

 Tags